-Last week I asked my peeps on Facebook what kind of sides they would like on their Thanksgiving table.
+One time I asked my peeps on Facebook what kind of sides they would like on their Thanksgiving table.
 A few of you mentioned doing something different with sweet potatoes.
-I love you all be the way!
+I love you all by the way!
 Otherwise, I would just be a crazy lady talking to herself.
 I try to keep talking to myself exclusively to when I am alone in my car.
 Anyway thanks to your request I came up with this dish of goodness.

 I am a lover of sweet potatoes, but my husband is fanatical about sweet potatoes, like totally crazy.
 He orders them whenever he sees them on a restaurant menu and has a double serving of sweet potato casserole on Thanksgiving.
 But, he always goes with what he knows, the old faithful brown sugar and cinnamon garnish.
 Although, I think I may have turned his world upside down with this doozy.
 Roasted sweet potato wedges tossed with cranberries, pecan, parsley and warm bacon and apple cider dressing.
 Simple, but incredibly delicious…like totally!

 Toss the sweet potato wedges in olive oil and sprinkle with salt and pepper.
 Spread the potato wedges on a rimmed sheet pan.

 Roast in the oven at 400 degrees for 45 minutes or until cooked through and browned, turning once.
 You can eat one if you want, just to make sure it good. 😉

 While potatoes are roasting fry the bacon over medium heat, you want to cook slowly to render out the fat.
 When crispy transfer to a paper towel to drain, reserving 3 tablespoons of the rendered fat.